JamitLabs/Accio/README.md

 The unwelcomingness (is there such a word?) of the Carthage community is so much so that developers tended to rather write another tool than to add the feature to Carthage itself.
 [Rome](https://github.com/blender/Rome) which attempts to fix the caching problem and [Carting](https://github.com/artemnovichkov/Carting) trying to fix the linking problem are two such examples.
 But more tools means higher chances that something could break over time and also complicates the configuration for both each developer and also the CI setup.

 That's why Accio was designed as the all-in-one tool for any improvements you might need for managing dependencies using Carthage.
 It's explicitly open for new features from the community as long as they improve aspects of dependency management for the Apple developer community.
+Also, the implementation of Accio is pretty straight-forward, without the need to learn any reactive programming.

 Also the core of Accio was designed to use [SwiftPM](https://github.com/apple/swift-package-manager) as much as possible because we think it will at some point replace the need for an extra dependency manager completely.
 Until that time, making an open source project "Accio compliant" basically means adding a manifest file that exactly matches that of `SwiftPM`.
-This way Accio is trying to fill the gap between now and the time when Xcode properly supports `SwiftPM` for Apple platform projects (which we guess to be at WWDC 2020) and most Accio compatible projects might already be compatible out of the box.
+This way Accio is trying to fill the gap between now and the time when Xcode properly supports `SwiftPM` for Apple platform projects (which we guess to be at WWDC 2020) and most Accio compatible projects might already be compatible out of the box when the time comes.

 </details>